Tygodnik Powszechny: History

 In the late 1950s, the newspaper became affiliated with the officially recognized political party Znak, which was newly organized in the wake of the "Thaw".
 When Znak helped establish the Solidarity movement, Father Józef Tischner, one of the writers of the Krakov edition, became its chaplain.

 After martial law was declared, the magazine suspended its publication for several months.
 Since 1982, Tygodnik Powszechny has been published continuously.

 After Wojtyła was elected as Pope John Paul II, Tygodnik Powszechny became the most popular vehicle for his teachings in Poland.
 For a long time, it was the only magazine in the world to have gained an interview with the new pope, which was published 3 August 1980.

 In the 1980s, the magazine informally represented the Polish democratic opposition.
 It was sometimes regarded as the only legal oppositional magazine in the People's Republic of Poland (PRL).
 In 1987, it published a controversial essay by Jan Błoński, "The Poor Poles Look at the Ghetto" ("Biedni Polacy patrzą na getto"), which explored the historic relations between Catholic and Jewish Poles, and the experiences of the Holocaust during World War II.

 Since the 1990s, part of the church hierarchy has criticized Tygodnik Powszechny for what is considered to be its overly-liberal outlook.
 That does not reflect the parochial distribution of the magazine.

 In 1998, Maria Zmarz-Koczanowicz produced the documentary Ordinary Kindness (Zwyczajna dobroć), which told the story of Turowicz.

 In 1999, after the death of Turowicz, the chief editor became Father Adam Boniecki.

 In April 2007, the ITI Group purchased 49% of the magazine.
 Since 5 December 2007, Tygodnik Powszechny has been published in a smaller size.
 Its format and editorial staff were also changed.

 In 2014, the magazine has changed its logo, layout and the format to attract younger readers.

 Values

 Tygodnik Powszechny has tried to reconcile the values of liberalism with the principles of faith.
 It has presented an open ecumenical view of Polish Catholicism, called by the editors an 'open Catholicism'.
 Its goal is a dialogue.
 Persons with non-Catholic ideas are invited to take part in printed debates.
-According to the analysis by Jarosław Gowin, presented in his book Kościół w czasach wolności ("Church in the Times of Freedom"), the magazine is one of the main representatives of "open" Catholicism, inspired by Catholic personalism Sergiusz Kowalski.
+According to an analysis by Jarosław Gowin, presented in his book Kościół w czasach wolności ("Church in the Times of Freedom"), the magazine is one of the main representatives of "open" Catholicism, inspired by Catholic personalism.

 Sergiusz Kowalski, who analysed the history of the journal from 1993 to 1995, wrote, "The authors of Tygodnik Powszechny appreciate moderation, openness, readiness to dialogue and compromise, looking for a modus vivendi between liberal democracy and Church, between modernity and tradition" (Kowalski 1997: 148).